tom-seddon/VSScripts/README.md

 Nearly done.
 Let's assign a keyboard shortcut.

-Look in the =SCRIPTS= menu - note the =00= icon.
-You can also see a =0= next to the script's name, if you visit the scripts dialog.
-And it also said =Script 00= when adding it.
+Look in the `SCRIPTS` menu - note the `00` icon.
+You can also see a `0` next to the script's name, if you visit the scripts dialog.
+And it also said `Script 00` when adding it.
 This is trying to tell you
 something: that this is script 00.

 (Don't forget this, because the options dialog is modal.)

-Go to the options dialog, keyboard section, and enter =script00= in the =Show commands containing:= box.
-There'll probably be one command matching it: =Scripts.Script00=.
+Go to the options dialog, keyboard section, and enter `script00` in the `Show commands containing:` box.
+There'll probably be one command matching it: `Scripts.Script00`.

 ![images/ToolsOptionsKeyboardWithScript00Selected.png](images/ToolsOptionsKeyboardWithScript00Selected.png)

-=Scripts.Script00= is the one that runs Script 00 (hopefully this is not confusing).
+`Scripts.Script00` is the one that runs Script 00 (hopefully this is not confusing).

 Assign it a keyboard shortcut.
 You're also best off setting it to be